cikelengfeng/HTTPIDL/README.md

 ## Feature
 * Type-Safe
-* Swift 3/4 code generator, hand-writed code is also supported
+* Swift 3/4 code generator, handwritten code is also supported
 * URL / JSON / URLEncodedForm request encoders（even combination of encoders is supported）
 * Upload File / Data / MultipartFormData
 * Convert JSON response body to Model object automatically (you can extend response decoder to support other response body type)